Klonopin vs Xanax

 For two drugs in the same class, the differences are narrow.
 The main one is how long the effect lasts.
 The table below sums up the core points, with more detail underneath.

 The approved uses differ slightly.
-Alprazolam is approved for anxiety and panic disorder, and it comes in an extended-release form for panic.
+Alprazolam is approved for anxiety, including generalized anxiety disorder, and for panic disorder, and it comes in an extended-release form designed for panic.
 Clonazepam is approved for panic disorder and for certain seizure disorders.
+In practice, both are prescribed for anxiety and panic, and the seizure use of clonazepam is a separate matter handled by a prescriber.

 Side effects compared

 The side effects of these two overlap closely, because they belong to the same class.
-Both are sedating, and both can cause drowsiness, tiredness, and slowed thinking or coordination.
-Both can cause physical dependence and tolerance with regular use.
+Both are sedating.
+Both can cause drowsiness, tiredness, lightheadedness, reduced coordination, and, especially at higher doses, slowed thinking, memory problems, and slurred speech.
+Both can cause physical dependence and tolerance with regular use, meaning the body adjusts so that the same dose may work less well over time.

 The practical difference traces back to duration.
-Alprazolam's short action can leave more noticeable rebound anxiety between doses, while clonazepam's longer action tends to feel steadier across the day.
-With both, stopping abruptly can cause dangerous withdrawal, including seizures, so both are tapered slowly with a prescriber.
+Alprazolam's short action can leave more noticeable rebound anxiety between doses, and the rise-and-fall pattern can feel more like a series of peaks.
+Clonazepam's longer action tends to feel steadier across the day, with less of a sense that the next dose is overdue.
+Older adults are more affected by both drugs, with a higher chance of falls, confusion, and memory problems.
+With either drug, stopping abruptly can cause dangerous withdrawal, including seizures, so both are tapered slowly with a prescriber.

 Sleep, weight, and sexual effects

 Weight change is not a defining feature of either drug.
-Sexual side effects are not a defining feature either, and neither is known for them the way SSRIs can be.
-Anything bothersome is worth raising with a prescriber.
+Neither typically affects appetite the way some other psychiatric medications can.
+Sexual side effects are not a defining feature either, and neither is known for them the way SSRIs are.
+Anything bothersome in any of these areas is worth raising with a prescriber, since other factors, including anxiety itself, can play a part.

 Why a clinician might choose one over the other

-Because the two are close, the choice often comes down to duration.
+Because the two are close, the choice often comes down to duration and the pattern of coverage a person needs.

 The bottom line

 Clonazepam and alprazolam are in the same class, with the same serious cautions, and the main difference is short-acting versus long-acting.
+Alprazolam is fast and brief, with more rebound and a harder withdrawal.
+Clonazepam is steadier and longer, with less rebound.
 For ongoing anxiety, the real question is usually whether a benzodiazepine is the right tool at all, compared with an SSRI or SNRI.
 That is a decision to make with a prescriber.

 Sources